zevenrodriguez/CIM440-640/notes/Assignments.md

 ### Final project ideas

+* Create a final folder
+  * Include an ideas.md
-Create a final folder and include an ideas.md file in it.
-Document 3 potential ideas for your final.
-Use text, images, and diagrams to explain your project.
-If you have an idea or concept, document 3 different experiences.
-Find 3 examples of similar projects or projects that influence your project.
+  * Document 3 potential ideas for your final.
+    * Use text, images, and diagrams to explain your project.
+      * If you have an idea or concept, document 3 different experiences.
+  * Find and Link 3 examples of similar projects or projects that influence your project.

 When you come up with ideas, answer these questions: